 National Railway Museum

 The National Railway Museum is located in the heart of Port Adelaide and showcases all things related to trains and train history.
 Here you will see not only many different restored steam trains, visitors can also do some historic train rides too.
 Every day there are free rides included as part of the entry ticket, usually these are run by “Bub”, the pair to the steam loco “Bill” who runs the Semaphore steam rail excursions.
-On special event days though, it is possible to ride on other trains too, such as a bigger steam train called Peronne and a Bluebird or even a Redhen.
-There are even days where is is possible to drive a steam train.
+On special event days though, it is possible to ride on other trains too, such as a bigger steam train called Peronne and a Bluebird or even an old Adelaide Redhen.
+There are even occasionally days where events are occurring and it is is possible to drive a steam train.

 The museum is a fantastic day out with not only steam engine history, but model railways and plenty of interactive displays for the kids too.
 I really enjoyed learning about how the railways shaped our local history and climbing in and over dozens of old steam trains to see what they were really like.